restyled-io/restyled.io-static/content/doc/Adding-a-Restyler.md

 See [here](https://github.com/restyled-io/restyled.io/wiki/Restyler-Info-Yaml)
 for documentation on this file.

-:heavy_check_mark: It's very important to add `tests`.
+✅ It's very important to add `tests`.
 Since I'm not always familiar with the language, conventions, or other aspects of the auto-formatters we run, we need to have these assertions that it's working as intended when you add it and as it's maintained and upgraded over time.

 **./bananas/Dockerfile**: